-Forecast errors arise both from our imperfect knowledge of the initial conditions and from imperfect forecast models.
+Forecast errors arise both from our imperfect knowledge of the initial conditions, and from imperfect forecast models.
 The growth of these errors is not uniform (Palmer, 2000; Leutbecher and Palmer, 2008), so that there is great practical value in assessing the certainty associated with any given forecast.
 Although other approaches exist, ensembles have become the method of choice to produce these probabilistic forecasts (Buizza, 2018).
 By perturbing each member in some appropriate way, the range of outcomes across the ensemble can be used to construct a probabilistic assessment of plausible future outcomes.

 However, there are many challenges in constructing these probabilistic forecasts from a raw ensemble.
-The phase space of possible future atmospheric states is extremely high dimensional, so that a full representation of the "true" multivariate PDF representing a given forecast is unattainable for ensembles of finite size (see Kalnay, 2019, and references therein).
+The phase space of possible future atmospheric states is extremely high-dimensional, so that a full representation of the 'true' multivariate PDF representing a given forecast is unattainable for ensembles of finite size (see Kalnay, 2019, and references therein).

-The perturbations applied to each member must be constructed appropriately, so that the spread across the ensemble can nonetheless capture the most salient parts of this true distribution.
+The perturbations applied to each member must be constructed appropriately, so that the spread across the ensemble can nonetheless capture the most salient parts of this 'true' distribution.
 In practice, a key measure is the spread of the ensemble.
-Historically, "underdispersion" is a major difficulty, meaning that validating observations are often found outside the range of the forecast ensemble (Wang et al., 2018).
+Historically, 'underdispersion' is a major difficulty, meaning that validating observations are often found outside the range of the forecast ensemble (Wang et al., 2018).
 Considerable effort has gone into appropriate initialization schemes to mitigate this issue; for instance, the ECMWF forecasts use singular vectors over a defined time interval, chosen to maximize ensemble spread (Leutbecher and Palmer, 2008).

-Several examples of ECMWF ensemble forecasts of 2 m temperature at selected grid points are shown in Fig. 1.
-The gray lines in Fig. 1a show the 50 individual ensemble members of the same forecast in Fig. 1b.
+Several examples of ECMWF ensemble forecasts of 2-meter temperature are shown in Fig. 1.
+The gray lines in Fig. 1(a) show the 50 individual ensemble members of the same forecast in Fig. 1(b).
 The ensemble members are initially tightly clustered around the mean when the differences caused by the initialization perturbations are small; the members then disperse over time.
 The validation observations for each forecast are represented with yellow lines.
 Observations are based on ERA-Interim reanalysis (Dee et al., 2011).
-The tendency of forecasts to be underdispersed can be seen in Fig. 1a and b; this feature is prevalent in the first 10 d of the forecast.
-The nonuniform nature of forecast spread (Palmer, 2000; Leutbecher and Palmer, 2008) is also apparent: in one case (Fig. 1c) the spread remains relatively small throughout the forecast, whereas in another forecast for the same location (Fig. 1d) the spread grows much more rapidly.
-The spread is nonuniform in space as well; compare Fig. 1b and d, which show two forecasts initialized on the same forecast date but at different locations.
+The tendency of forecasts to be underdispersed can be seen in Fig. 1(a,b); this feature is prevalent in the first 10 days of the forecast.
+The non-uniform nature of forecast spread (Palmer, 2000; Leutbecher and Palmer, 2008) is also apparent: in one case (Fig. 1e(c)) the spread remains relatively small throughout the forecast, whereas in another forecast from the same location (Fig. 1(d)) the spread grows much more rapidly.
+The spread is non-uniform in space as well; compare Fig. 1(b) and Fig. 1(d), which show two forecasts initialized on the same forecast date but at different locations.

-Figure 1d presents a case in which the ensemble spread is strongly non-Gaussian.
+Figure 1(d) presents a case in which the ensemble spread is strongly non-Gaussian.
 The shading indicates a forecast PDF generated by a kernel density estimate (KDE) (Wilks, 2011), suggesting the presence of bimodality; the lead times at which this bimodality is present according to a statistical test (described in Sect.
-2) are indicated with green dashes.
+3) are indicated with green dashes.
 In these cases the ensemble mean lies near a local minimum in the bimodal forecast PDF.
-The bimodality of the forecast suggests instead that there are two potential scenarios that may occur and that the spread about these two modes is considerably less than the standard deviation of the ensemble as a whole might suggest.
-Those lead times whose validation observations would have been predicted with a higher probability with a KDE PDF compared to a Gaussian PDF occur in quite a few of the lead times (blue dashes).
-These lead times also commonly align with bimodality in the distribution (red dashes).
-This work shows that such bimodality in forecasts of 2 m temperature is in fact reasonably common.
+The bimodality of the forecast suggests instead that there are two potential scenarios that may occur, and that the spread about these two modes is considerably less than the